Fading volatility promises long period of gold stagnation

 As an asset in its own right, gold does not lack price drivers at the moment.
 The problem is, they are working against each other.

-Federal Reserve policy is slowly normalizing after years of ultra-loose conditions, which had fed into rising gold prices.
-The U.S. central bank has signaled that it is ready to start thinking about raising interest rates, probably next year.
+Federal Reserve policy is slowly normalising after years of ultra-loose conditions, which had fed into rising gold prices.
+The U.S. central bank has signalled that it is ready to start thinking about raising interest rates, probably next year.

 That should be pushing prices lower, as should a rise in the dollar index this year.
 But working against that is uncertainty over the long-term inflationary effects of the monetary stimulus measures that followed the 2008 financial crisis.

-Gold has also taken support from outbreaks of violence in Ukraine and the Middle East, which some fear may destabilize a fledgling recovery in the European Union and push up oil prices.
+Gold has also taken support from outbreaks of violence in Ukraine and the Middle East, which some fear may destabilise a fledgling recovery in the European Union and push up oil prices.

 The fact that this unrest has not done more to push prices is adding to investors’ caution over gold.